Discover Multilogin now and get 50% off your first month!

 Get a 10-minute video demo of how Multilogin can help you scale your multi-account management.
 Enter your name, surname, and email below, and we’ll send you our demo video straight to your inbox.

-What is the Incogniton browser?
+Why Multilogin is the best Incogniton alternative

 Incogniton is an antidetect browser that enables users to manage several web accounts undetected.
 Incogniton creates individual profiles with individual fingerprints in an attempt to stop websites from connecting profiles together.
 Incogniton, however, only accommodates a Chromium-browser, and therefore, options for a preference for, or a necessity for, a Firefox-browser are restricted.
 Learn more about antidetect browsers in our glossary entry.